iam-basit/UX-Notes/design process/W-2 Notes.md

 - UX design is not about solving problems we assume we user want to solve.It is about solving problems that user actually need and want to solve.

+> Empathy vs. sympathy

+Empathy is sometimes confused with sympathy, but the two terms don’t mean the same thing.
+- Empathy means understanding someone’s feelings or thoughts, often by feeling the emotions yourself.
+- Sympathy is the experience of showing concern or compassion without feeling the emotions themselves.

+> How to empathize with user:

+ - Ask lots of of questions
+     - ask questions that begins with what,how, and why to gain deeper understanding of what user perspective.

+- Become more observant:
+    - take detailed notes or even record your session.
+- Be an active listener
+     - be fully concentrate on user
+     - understand and remember his words
+     - avoid distractions
+     - avoid thinking where the conversation will go and what will be the next question just concentrate on user

+- Request input
+    - it must be objective and unbiased
+    - not from friends or colleague because they want to please you and will give you always positive feedbacks
+    - ask from variety
+- Have an open mind
+    - your goal is to understand the user not to complicate the their feedback with your emotions and feelings

+- Keep current on UX research
+    - always read and stay update

 > Recruiting interview participants
 #### Screener Survey:

 A detailed list of questions that helps researchers determine if potential participant meets the requirements of the research study.